beamer159/EZD6/src/magick.md

 Some spells are not cast instantly and need to be maintained.
 Anchoring allows conjurers to embed and maintain an active, prolonged spell in their mind.
 The conjurer can do any other actions while anchoring a spell but if the conjurer takes a strike, falls unconscious, or casts another spell, the anchor is broken causing the spell to end.
 Some circles of sorcery require the burning of karma as well as anchoring to maintain a spell.

-## Helping the RR understand the spell being cast
+## Helping the GM understand the spell being cast

 Most attack spells are pretty straightforward.
 The conjurer announces spell and targets.
-The RR rolls resistance dice and informs the conjurer of the number they need for success.
+The GM rolls resistance dice and informs the conjurer of the number they need for success.
 The conjurer decides on power level and whether to take spellburn if it fails.

 Other spells might be less clear-cut.
-This is where arbitration with the RR may come in.
-After you make a case for the spell, your RR will decide on the validity of the spell and the number of resistance dice you must beat to cast it.
-Remember that the RR has the final word on spell casting.
+This is where arbitration with the GM may come in.
+After you make a case for the spell, your GM will decide on the validity of the spell and the number of resistance dice you must beat to cast it.
+Remember that the GM has the final word on spell casting.
 If you decide the spell would be too hard to cast, you can always switch to another spell.

 Creating your own spells on the ﬂy is fun but will take up time at the table.
 Be careful to not make your spell too complicated and difficult to explain.
 If the process is bogging down the game, consider using a simpler spell.